SerenityOS/serenity/Meta/Lagom/ReadMe.md

 *Lagom* is a Swedish word that means "just the right amount." ([Wikipedia](https://en.wikipedia.org/wiki/Lagom))

+## Prerequisites

+You'll need a compiler as capable as the one used for the toolchain - which might differ from the compiler you used *to compile* the toolchain.
+Check `GCC_VERSION` in [`BuildIt.sh`](../../Toolchain/BuildIt.sh).

 ## Fuzzing

 Lagom can be used to fuzz parts of SerenityOS's code base.
 This requires buildling with `clang`, so it's convenient to use a different build directory for that.
 Run CMake like this: